 The STEM of the issue

-The data used in the study was drawn from 475,000 teenagers across 67 countries and regions.
+The data used in the study were drawn from 475,000 teenagers across 67 countries and regions.
 Boys and girls had overall similar achievement levels in STEM fields, however, science was more likely to be the best subject for boys.
 Girls, even in cases where their ability and achievements in science were comparable to or greater than that of boys, were more likely to be better overall in reading comprehension, which is more closely tied to non-STEM subjects.
-Girls, overall, also tended not to be as interested in science subjects as boys.
+Overall, girls tended not to be as interested in science subjects as boys.
 The authors note that these differences were near-universal across all the countries and regions in their analysis.

 “The further you get in secondary and then higher education, the more subjects you need to drop until you end with just one.
 We are inclined to choose what we are best at and also enjoy.
 This makes sense and matches common school advice.”

-And it makes sense; with limited resources to invest (both financial and time-wise) in education, we all want to go for something we both like and are good at.
-According to these findings, girls by-and-large seem to be naturally better at non-STEM-related tasks.
+And it makes sense; with limited resources to invest (both financially and time-wise) in education, we all want to go for something we both like and are good at.
+According to these findings, girls by and large seem to be naturally better at non-STEM-related tasks.
 I’m not saying they’re not good at STEM-related skills, and the authors aren’t either — it’s just that they’re even better at doing something else.